 Northern Lights in Fort McMurray

 This most populous city in northern Alberta is one of the best places to head to spot the lights.
 They are said to be possibly visible 300 nights of the year (if the conditions are right).
-Rumor has it that glass igloos are on the way too, which means that you can quite literally sleep under the lights as they dance.
+Rumour has it that glass igloos are on the way, too, which means you can sleep under the lights as they dance.
 (Although, who’s really going to be sleeping?)

 There are a number of great places in Fort McMurray to view them, including: